 User Profile contains Profile and Account tabs, which you can see when clicking the User icon in the top right corner of the Skyvia page.

 On the Profile page, you can view and edit your personal information such as first name, last name, company, phone number and job title.
-You can subscribe/unsubscribe to Skyvia’s newsletters, change your password to a new one and configure email notofications.
+You can subscribe/unsubscribe to Skyvia’s newsletters, change your password to a new one, configure email notifications and two-factor notification.

-On the Account page, you can view, manage and upgrade your subscriptions, check used Skyvia resources, such as processed records, scheduled packages, etc., view and print out invoices, and manage account users.
+On the Account page, you can view, manage and upgrade your subscriptions, check used Skyvia resources, such as processed records, scheduled packages, etc., view and print out invoices, and manage account users if any invited.

 Skyvia Help Center